chlee-tabin/mtsa-tutorial/README.md

 So at the end of this step by eye balling, you decide:

-* the minimum DNA read count threshold for a barcode to be eligible for training
+* the minimum DNA read count threshold for a barcode to be eligible for training (-m option for build/build2 command)
     - As described above, with too small representation in the original plasmid library, sequence non-specific effect would sway over sequence specificity decreasing the efficacy of the training
-* the minimum number of barcodes for a given CRE to be eligible for training
+* the minimum number of barcodes for a given CRE to be eligible for training (-t option for build/build2 command)
     - Since the training is done **per CRE basis** you need at least some number of trainable barcode expression information to effectively train your model